 Skip to content

-How can you treat headaches naturally?
+How to treat headaches naturally?
 If you're looking for effective home remedies and measures to get rid of headaches and migraines, you've come to the right place!
-According to the Robert Koch Institute, around 57.5 percent of women and 44.4 percent of men in Germany suffer from headaches at least once within a year.₁
+According to the Robert Koch Institute, around 57.5 percent of women and 44.4 percent of men in Germany suffer from the widespread disease headache at least once within a year.โ‚

-Personally, I'm one of them.
-And I'm sure you know the unpleasant feeling when a throbbing pain spreads through your head and all you want to do is crawl into a dark room.
-This ailment, which usually hits us suddenly and unexpectedly and has a massive impact on our everyday lives, can be the result of a wide variety of causes.
+Personally, I am one of them.
+And I'm sure you know the unpleasant feeling when a throbbing pain spreads through your head and you don't want to do anything but crawl into a dark room.
+This suffering, which usually hits us suddenly and unexpectedly and massively affects our daily lives, can be the result of a wide variety of causes.

-In this article, I would like to introduce you to the best natural remedies that experience has shown to be effective in relieving headaches.
-First of all, you will also learn the most important facts about the different types of headache and their most common triggers.
+In this article I would like to introduce you to the best natural remedies with which you can effectively relieve headaches.
+Before you start, you will also learn the most important things about the different types of headaches and their most common triggers.
 Let's go!

-Notice: This article is not a substitute for medical advice, but merely provides general information on how to relieve headaches.
-Please consult your doctor if you feel unwell to prevent health problems with medical care.
+Notice: This article is not a substitute for medical advice, but only provides general information for headache relief.
+Please see your health care provider if you feel unwell to prevent health problems with medical care.

-Types & causes: What types of headaches are there and what can trigger them?
+Types & Causes: What forms of headaches are there and what can be the triggers?

 Causes and types of headaches at a glance

-Headaches are therefore not a sign of a possible "lack of medication".
-So what could be the reason for your own headaches?
-The answer to this question is particularly important because it Important information for the most effective natural treatment possible is available.
+So headaches are not a sign of a possible "lack of medication".
+What then could be the reason for one's headaches?
+The answer to this question is of great importance mainly because it is important hints for the most target-oriented natural treatment holds ready.

 Tension headache

-This type of headache affects a particularly large number of people and can be treated with a Dull, pressing, mild to moderate pain on both sides with the emphasis on the forehead or the back of the head.
-It feels a bit like a ribbon that you tie around your head.
+This type of headache affects a particularly large number of people and can be treated with a dull-pressing, mild to moderate bilateral pain characterize with the emphasis in the forehead area or the back of the head.
+It feels something like a ribbon that you tie around your head.

 Muscle tension, stress, sleep disorders or a High eye strain are considered the most common causes.